GIScience/foss4g-2023-routing-evaluation/README.md

 The ORS instances can be run using docker-compose files.
 They can be found in the folder `./openrouteservice` on [Zenodo](https://zenodo.org/record/7857038#.ZEghcXbP0qw).
 By default it will be run for Berlin with modelled median traffic speed.

-If you want to run the scripts for a different city or with another traffic data sets, you need to change the data and config file accordingly. (see [Run for different cities with different traffic data](#run-for-different-cities-with-different-traffic-data).
-) below for more information.
+If you want to run the scripts for a different city or with another traffic data sets, you need to change the data and config file accordingly (see [Run for different cities with different traffic data](#23-run-for-different-cities-with-different-traffic-data)) below for more information.

 Start a container by executing: